CEN3031-Group-4/HotSpotApp/README.md

 Once work is completed the Scrum Master will evaluate the branch and accept the merge.

 ## Project Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project contains an example project board meant to showcase how one can be used.
-The issues posted to it are not real issues.
+Service experts in the field currently have a desktop version of an application created and maintained by LLNL, called HotSpot, that is used to track large hazardous environmental plumes.
+LLNL is looking to create a platform independent web app version of the current solution.

 #### _**IMPORTANT NOTE**_ -
 This project does not have a mongoDB connection setup.
 For:
 - local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
 An example is provided, config/config.example.js.
 This file will be ignored by git so your db credentials will be kept safe when the app is deployed.